clarus/coq-blog/posts/2019-09-28 Importing mutually recursive types from OCaml to Coq.md

 in order to be imported into&nbsp;Coq.

-In&nbsp;Coq, there is a distinction between type variables on the left and on the right of the&nbsp;`:`:
+In&nbsp;Coq, there is a distinction between type variables on the left (type parameters) and on the right of the&nbsp;`:` (type indices):

     Inductive t (A1 A2 ... : Type) : forall (B1 B2 ... : Type), Type :=
     | Constr1 : ... -> t A1 A2 ...
 C1 C2 ...
     | ...

 The variables&nbsp;`Ai` do not behave the same as the variables&nbsp;`Bi`.
-Type variables on the left have the constraint to be the same for each constructor.
+Type parameters have the constraint of being the same for each constructor.
 When used, they simplify the typing of the pattern matching.
-Typically, in&nbsp;GADTs, type variables are on the right while in non-GADT algebraic data types there are on the left.
-In mutually recursive inductive types there is one more constraint: the type variables on the left must be the same for each type.
-We consider a type variable to be "on the left" if it appear with the same name in each&nbsp;OCaml constructor and the type name definition.
+Typically, in&nbsp;GADTs, type variables are type indices while in non-generalized algebraic data types they are type parameters.
+In mutually recursive inductive types there is one more constraint: the type parameters must be the same for each type.
+We consider a type variable to be a parameter if it appears with the same name in each&nbsp;OCaml constructor and in the type definition.
 For example:

     type ('a, 'b) arith =
       | Int : 'a * int -> ('a, int) arith